-Polish Your Polish – with the Academic Career Office.
+Polish Your Polish – with Academic Career Office.

 If you plan to stay in Poland, build your career here, or simply want to feel more confident in everyday life, learning Polish can become a true game-changer.